patrickml/event-horizon/docs/meteor/counter.md

 As you can see we will need two components `MainLayout` and `CounterPage`.

-####Main Layout
+####MainLayout
- This is nothing special just a container to render our page in.
+ This is nothing special.
+It's Just a container to render our page in.

  Create the file `main.layout.jsx` under `/imports/clients/ui/layouts`

-Add the following code
+Add the following code:

 ```js
 import React from 'react';